-The sustainable growth rate (SGR) is a company’s maximum growth rate in sales using internal financial resources and without having to increase debt or issue new equity.
+The sustainable growth rate (SGR) is a company’s maximum growth rate in sales using internal financial resources, while not having to increase debt or issue new equity.

 Sustainable Growth Rate Explained

-Companies who plan ahead and maintain sustainable growth rates will circumvent unprofitable growth.
-Managing the growth rate is critical so that companies can avoid straining financial resources and overextending their financial leverage.
+Companies who plan ahead and maintain sustainable growth rates will ultimately circumvent unprofitable growth.
+Thus by managing the growth rate, companies can avoid straining financial resources and overextending their financial leverage.
 Rapid growth and increased sales are dependent on financial resources.
-To improve sales in sustainable growth, a firm will need new assets, which can be financed through an increase in owners’ equity (retained earnings).
+So, in order to improve sales in sustainable growth, a firm will need new assets, which can be financed through an increase in owners’ equity (retained earnings).

-If a company plans to increase the SGR without issuing new equity or borrowing additional financial resources, it should increase the profit margin, asset turnover ratio, assets to equity ratio, or retention rate.
-Using the return on equity and dividend payout ratio, the SGR enables firms to forecast future equity and develop optimal growth rates.
+If a company plans to increase the SGR without issuing new equity or borrowing additional financial resources, then it should increase the profit margin, asset turnover ratio, assets to equity ratio, or retention rate.
+By using the return on equity and dividend payout ratio, the SGR then enables firms to forecast future equity and develop optimal growth rates.

 Sustainable Growth Rate Formula 1

-The sustainable growth rate can be calculated using two equations.
-Using the Return on Equity and dividend-payout ratio, below is the SGR formula:
+When you use the Return on Equity and dividend-payout ratio, you should use the following SGR formula:

 SGR = (1-d) x ROE